Overview of construction work

 Trains will run again on the entire section according to the timetable.
 The installation sites and the construction strips will be dismantled gradually.
 The necessary finishing work on the structures and recultivation will be carried out.

-Individual projects in detail.
+Individual projects in detail

 The single-track Zentralbahn railway line between Meiringen and Brienzwiler is located in the Hasli-Aare flood zone.
 The existing railway embankment, including the superstructure, is regularly flooded.
 Heavy rainfall and flooding repeatedly cause damage to infrastructure and the cultivated land behind it.
 Zentralbahn is therefore renovating this section of track in two stages.
 Work on the first stage has now been completed and the second stage is planned for autumn 2025.